Janja Beč

-Janja Beč Neumann is Serbian-born sociologist, genocide researcher, writer and lecturer.
+Janja Beč Neumann is German and former Yugoslav sociologist, genocide researcher, writer and lecturer.

+Early life and education

+Beč Neumann was born in Zemun, former Socialist Federal Republic of Yugoslavia, today Serbia.
 She holds BSc in Engineering of Technology (University of Belgrade) and PhD in Sociology (University of Zagreb, University of Cambridge).
 She is a member of the International Association of Genocide Scholars.
+She holds dual German and Serbian citizenship.

 In her scientific work she concerns herself in research and lecture with the topics war crimes, genocide and memories at the territories of the former Yugoslavia.
 She established the MA Course on War Crimes, Genocide and Memories, the first such course to be set up in South-Eastern Europe since the 1992–1995 Bosnian war.
 She has written numerous academic publications as well as theater-plays on these topics.